nayanamangalpalli/calculator-behavior/subtraction.md

 Given - A calculator is on and working properly

-When -  Enters positive and negative number and presses additional -\
+When -  Enters positive and negative number and presses extra -\
         (a---b)

 Then -  repetition of - in odd number considers b as negative\